mathowl/ConvNN_petdata/README.md

 # ConvNN_petdata
 Basic neural net optimization using Keras for the Kaggle cat-dog data set.
+(My first Keras NN ^-^ )

 ## Data
 The Kaggle cats and dogs data set can be downloaded from here https://www.microsoft.com/en-us/download/confirmation.aspx?id=54765